FelixOnline/v2/content/articles/2012-6-1-social-media-never-achieves-anything.md

 subtitle: >
   The world of social media does not have all-encompassing power
 date: "2012-06-01 12:52:29 +0100"

 # Attributes from Felix Online V1
 id: "2514"
 old_path: /comment/2514/social-media-never-achieves-anything
 aliases:
  - /comment/2514/social-media-never-achieves-anything
+imported: true
+comments:
+ - LikeWaitWriting to your MP is even lower impact than social media MPs will only listen to you if they know you have a sizable base of people who agree with youAs much as I hate social media myself you fail to understand its power It played a significant role in mobilising Egypts Revolution recently and this is only one example of many The Arab Spring has a lot to owe to this form of communication I dunno that ICToilets appears to have built up a lot of momentum

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - sjw209

+# Homepage control params
 headline: true
 featured: true